 I spent a couple of days exploring Roi Et, and, having relatively low expectations, was pleasantly surprised by how much I enjoyed my time here.
 The way of life is relaxed, people are super friendly and helpful, and the attractions I visited were fascinating and beautiful!

-My first port of call was Phra Maha Chedi Chai Mongkol, some 95 kilometers from Roi Et city center.
+My first port of call was Phra Maha Chedi Chai Mongkol, some 95 kilometres from Roi Et city center.
 The drive took around an hour and a half, and I alternated between watching the scenes outside pass by the window and napping.

 The complex is, in short, spectacular!
 One of the biggest pagodas in Thailand, it is impressive in size, using the number 101 for its dimensions—it’s 101 meters long, tall, and wide.
 An ornate wall surrounds the complex, with several striking gateways.
 Passing through the entrance gate and walking down a naga-flanked staircase brings you into sublime landscaped grounds.
 Fountains, statues of the Lord Buddha and mythical creatures, and well-maintained flower beds surround the soaring chedi.
 The chedi itself is a sight to behold, with cream and golden hues, decorative details, and eight smaller pagodas surrounding it.

-Entering the chedi offers even more visual wonder; there are five levels, each different to the last.
+Entering the chedi offers even more visual wonder; there are five levels, each different from the last.
 There are golden pillars set with gleaming, jewel-like stones, ornate ceilings and staircases, detailed paintings, numerous statues, shrines, chandeliers, stained glass, and many more aesthetic touches.
-Statues include those of the Lord Buddha in various postures, and esteemed monks.
+Statues include those of the Lord Buddha in various postures and esteemed monks.
 There’s a small museum about the temple on the fourth level, and the fifth floor is home to relics of the Lord Buddha.
 You can also step outside to admire sweeping views of the pastoral surroundings from the high vantage point.

 The large Wat Pa Non Sawan certainly satisfied my love for the unusual!
-Like something from a fantasy land, the complex was created from the imagination of the previous abbot.
+Like something from fantasy land, the complex was created from the imagination of the previous abbot.
 He wanted to make a spiritual and mystical place where people could feel at peace yet also question things.
-There are huge and colorful statues and carvings, of creatures both real and imagined.
+There are huge and colourful statues and carvings, of creatures both real and imagined.

 The first things you’ll spot as you approach the temple are gigantic statues of dinosaurs around a pond—not what you’d typically expect from a place of worship!
-A little further on, huge dragons arch up to stare into each other’s eyes at the entrance, their stretching, scaly tails creating a wall either side of a pathway lined with fascinating statues.
+A little further on, huge dragons arch up to stare into each other’s eyes at the entrance, their stretching, scaly tails creating a wall on either side of a pathway lined with fascinating statues.
 Don’t miss the statue of an open mouth that creates a small chamber; inside, you’ll see a serene scene of a golden reclining Buddha surrounded by flowers and figures praying.

 Behind the pagoda, a tower of skulls marks the entrance to a hell garden, a place where people can graphically see gruesome fates that await them in the afterlife if they fail to follow a righteous path.

 Wat Pa Thewapithak also offers plenty of bizarre sights.
-Creepy images stand throughout secluded and overgrown woodland, with ferocious looking beasts, ghouls, skeletal figures, witches, bloodied bodies, and statues that look like they would be better suited to a horror movie.
+Creepy images stand throughout secluded and overgrown woodland, with ferocious-looking beasts, ghouls, skeletal figures, witches, bloodied bodies, and statues that look like they would be better suited to a horror movie.
 Some are animated, too.
 Around the courtyard, small huts contain scenes depicting the struggles of life in rural Thailand.

 These three religious complexes were definitely among the highlights of my trip to Roi Et!